gear2000/microservice-example/README.md

 **Zero-time Deploy**

 Terraform will automatically redeploy the application when you specifically change the deploy_name.
 To automate this, you can create a hash or unique deploy identifier that for example is derived from the image references and date.
 For implementing a complete CI/CD solution, a unique identifier could be the commit hashes that is integrated with your choice of a CI system.
 Please read the below about CI/CD.
 Please note, the redeploy is not a progressive blue/green canary deploy.
-To implement this, it's suggested to use the cloud formation that natively has that feature or integrate a traditional weighted DNS cutoff.
+To implement blue/green canary deploy, some options include a traditional weighted DNS cutover or considering a switch to Cloudformation that has this feature built-in.

 ```
 terraform plan